How to Keep Your Skin Looking Its Best While Traveling

 Post-Trip: Help Your Skin Recover

 After returning home, your skin may need a little extra attention to recover from the stress of getaway.
-Whether you noticed extra breakouts, dullness, or dryness, now is the time to nourish and restore balance.
+Whether you noticed extra blemishes, dullness, or dryness, now is the time to nourish and help your skin feel balanced again.

 • Go back to your regular skincare routine